 “I commend Senator Martinez, Assemblyman Braunstein, and the State Legislature for taking action today to make ‘revenge porn’ a crime in New York State and sending a strong message that this vile behavior will not be tolerated.
 READ MORE

-NEW YORK – Council Member Rory I. Lancman, Chair of the Committee on the Justice System, issued the following statement after six of the Mayor’s nominees for interim Civil Court judgeships were sworn in this morning.
-The Mayor has now filled nine of the twelve interim Civil Court vacancies, after continued advocacy from Council Member Lancman.
+NEW YORK – Council Member Rory I. Lancman, chair of the Committee on the Justice System, issued the following statement after Mayor de Blasio’s nine nominees for interim Civil Court judgeships were sworn in this morning.
+Following sustained advocacy from Council Member Lancman, nearly all of the interim Civil Court judicial vacancies are now filled.